rusek/across/doc/api.rst

         is a pickling / unpickling error;

-    -   *fatal errors* break the whole connection, meaning that all successive operations on that connection will fail; fatal errors are signalled by raising :exc:`DisconnectError`; an example of a fatal error is an I/O error while communicating with a remote process.
+    -   *fatal errors* break the whole connection, meaning that all successive operations on that connection will fail as well; fatal errors are signalled by raising :exc:`DisconnectError`; an example of a fatal error is an I/O error while communicating with a remote process.

 .. exception:: DisconnectError